 What is Ut Prosim?
 Take it from our students: The more you give, the more you get.

 Feed your eyes and ears… and your soul.
-The arts take center stage at Virginia Tech—in the new Center for the Arts, in numerous music and theatre events, in Virginia Tech Union events and concerts, and in academic programs.
+The arts take center stage at Virginia Tech—in the new Moss Arts Center, in numerous music and theatre events, in Virginia Tech Union events and concerts, and in academic programs.
 Read more

-Visit our new Visitor and Undergraduate Admissions Center as your first stop to get directions, maps, and parking passes, and kick off your campus visit.
+Visit our Visitor and Undergraduate Admissions Center as your first stop to get directions, maps, parking passes, and kick off your campus visit.

 We host tours and undergraduate information sessions on nearly every day the university is open (advance registration required).